paulLeClair/P-Engine/README.md

 Feel free to dive into those files for more information, but as far as their functionality goes, they're pretty straightforward.

 ### Rendering Code

+> This description can be considered a stub!
+It will be rewritten once an upcoming PR adds in a few important backend components

 For the current backend implementation, most of the rendering code lives in our `VulkanRenderer` and `Frame` classes.
 This design is mostly placeholder and will be refactored and reworked later on, but the overall process will be similar to how it works now.